 Here are a few things to keep in mind when writing your story:

-Get personal.
-You are the most important component in your fundraiser.
-When you make a personal fundraiser, you’re asking people to invest their money in you.
-So your story needs to represent you accurately and come from you.
-Write in your own voice and tell your story from your own perspective.
+Make it personal.
+Your nonprofit’s impact is the most important component of your fundraiser.
+Your story needs to represent your nonprofit accurately and come from you.
+Write in your own voice and tell your nonprofit’s story from your own perspective.

 Grammar and spelling matter.
 You’re not going to be arrested by the grammar police if you make an honest mistake — all we’re saying is that your story needs to be readable.
 That means spelling words correctly, using sentences, using proper capitalization, and refraining from using slang or curse words.
-This is important because it shows you put time and effort into writing your story.
-It also shows that you are legitimate, because spam emails and fraudulent fundraising pages often contain extensive misspellings and grammatical errors.
-You can use programs like Google Docs or Microsoft Word to check your spelling and grammar.
+This is important because it shows professionalism and that you put time and effort into writing your story.
+You can use programs like Grammarly, Google Docs, or Microsoft Word to check your spelling and grammar.

 Make it readable.
 People spend an average of 58 seconds on a website.
 If people come to your fundraising page and see a giant wall of text, they may take one look and get out of dodge before you have a chance to make your case.
 Use paragraphs and bullet points, break up the text in your story with photos, and make it visually appealing and easy to read so people will stay on your page to read your story.